behindthecamera89/about-me/README.md

 ### Reflections and Comments
 * 12/1/20 - today went well, i understood what we were doing with prompts, html, and css
 * 12/2/20 - was very confused on loops and arrays, with creating a guessing game and calling them back.
 Eventually got them to work.
+12/3 - did pair programming and wrapped all previous code questions into functions, and then called them back 12/4 - cleaned up code and removed comments, this was easy and understable